 The Institute of Science Innovation and Culture is pleased to welcome you to its Global Buddhism programs.

-Dr. Liu is a distinguished scholar and an expert in the field of religious studies, with a particular focus on the Chinese Buddhist communities in Thailand.
-He holds a Ph.D. in religious studies, which he earned from Mahidol University, Thailand, in 2017.
+Dr. Liu is a committed scholar in the field of religious studies, with a particular emphasis on Chinese Buddhist communities in Thailand.
+He earned his Ph.D. in Religious Studies from Mahidol University, Thailand, in 2017.

 Dr. Yaoping LIU